 Address: 601 S Gay St, Knoxville, TN 37902

-Head to Gay Street for a rich history lesson all about Knoxville at the East Tennessee History Center.
-Acting as a public library and museum, the East Tennessee History Center contains fascinating information about the old city and its generations of people, culture, art, and more.
+Head to Gay Street for a rich history lesson about Knoxville at the East Tennessee History Center.
+As a public library and museum, the East Tennessee History Center contains fascinating information about the old city and its generations of people, culture, art, and more.

 21. Pigeon Forge Day Trip

-Yes, yes, yes, Knoxville has definitely got it going on, but suppose you’ve already been there and got the T-shirt for everything I’ve listed above.
+Knoxville has undoubtedly got it going on, but suppose you’ve already been there and got the T-shirt for everything I’ve listed above.
 In that case, I highly recommend a quick day trip to Pigeon Forge!

 About 45 minutes south of Knoxville, Pigeon Forge is a great place to visit or stay.
 With fun activities for families and kids, you’ll have a blast exploring this Smoky Mountains town on a day trip.

-Pigeon Forge is the home of Dollywood, the one and only Dolly Parton’s charming theme park (and a ViaTravelers fave!).
+Pigeon Forge is the home of Dollywood, the only Dolly Parton’s charming theme park (and a ViaTravelers fave!).
 But that’s not all.

-Pigeon Forge features a number of other fantastic theme parks, offering family attractions, including mini golf, go-karts, various fairground rides, and rollercoasters, as well as outdoor adventures like ziplining, white water rafting, and even zorbing.
+Pigeon Forge features multiple other fantastic theme parks, offering family attractions, including mini golf, go-karts, various fairground rides, and rollercoasters, along with outdoor adventures like ziplining, white water rafting, and even zorbing.
 If you and the gang are looking to get the blood pumping, book a family floating tour in the Smoky Mountains for a water adventure!